How to guide: Receiving consent

 Since consent is an ongoing process, staff involved with study participants should ensure they are happy to continue during study follow-up visits etc. and must respect any wishes to withdraw consent.

-Glossary of Acronyms and Terms
+Glossary of Acronyms and Terms:

 -